-Dissolve yeast and 1 tsp sugar in lukewarm water.
+Dissolve yeast and 1 teaspoon sugar in lukewarm water.
 Set aside to bloom for 5-7 minutes.
 There should be foamy with bubbles forming on top.
 If it doesn't, toss and start again.

-In a medium-size mixing bowl, use a whisk to sift together flour, remaining 2 Tbsp sugar, baking powder, salt and baking soda.
+In a medium-size mixing bowl, use a whisk to sift together flour, remaining 2 tablespoon sugar, baking powder, salt and baking soda.

 Using a pastry cutter, 2 knives cut cold butter into the dry ingredients until it resembles cornmeal.
 Make a well in the center.
 (You may use 2 forks or even a hand mixer on low speed to cut the butter into the dry ingredients.)